hirdeshkumar2407/RAG_Pipeline_LLM/README.md

     *   **Cluster the documents & visualize:**
         *   Combined document text from a 10% sample was vectorized using `TfidfVectorizer` (with `max_df=0.8`, `min_df=5`, `stop_words='english'`).
         *   K-Means clustering (K=25, guided by Elbow method analysis) was applied to identify thematic groupings.
-        *   Clusters were visualized using TruncatedSVD for dimensionality reduction.
         *   **Interpretation:** The clustering successfully identified diverse and interpretable themes such as Music, Linguistics, Chemistry, Computer Software, Web Technologies, Education/Academia, Programming, Sports, Politics/Warfare, Literature, Biology/Medicine, Data Management, History, Games, Religion, Industry/Manufacturing, Film/Television, Law/Legal System, and Demographics.
     *   **Index the documents for keyword search:**
         *   A PyTerrier index was created over the individual passages from the `documents` column.